vinicius-ricardoADS/project-Clinic-PHP/README.md

 # Medical clinic
 # Overview
- This project was developed based on RESTfull services using the PHP back-end language and some concepts of Mysql integrated with database
+ This project was developed based on RESTfull services using the PHP back-end language integrated with database using Mysql concepts.